Update

 Teaching Philosophy

-A teaching practice centered on process, rigor, visual communication, and the habits students need for professional collaboration.
+A teaching practice and CV record centered on process, rigor, visual communication, and the habits students need for professional collaboration.

 Graduation cap icon for teaching philosophy